 1. Get TEFL qualified

-All our TEFL Courses are fully accredited by Ofqual, DEAC-approved, and recognised by employers across the world.
-They will qualify you to teach English online and you don’t even need a degree or any previous English teaching experience, just a fluent level of English and a can-do attitude!
+All our TEFL Courses are fully regulated by Ofqual, DEAC-approved, and recognised by employers across the world.
+They will qualify you for online teaching jobs, and you don’t even need a degree or any previous teaching experience.
+You just need a fluent level of English and a can-do attitude!

 - Teaching One-to-One and Online

 Teaching Business English and Teaching IELTS will be especially useful for any adult students you might have, as these 2 areas are often their motivation for wanting to learn English online!
 This knowledge will also help you to access higher salaries with online teaching jobs.

 Teaching One-to-One and Online will really help you as well, for obvious reasons, but it also because it takes you through how to lesson plan and fill out the time when you only have one student.
 Online classes are often private, with only one student present, and creating enough materials to fill the time/keep your student engaged for the full class can be tricky, unless you know how!